Rondanevegen – the Scenic Route of Blue Mountains

 A Landscape Painted in Blue

 The mountains of Rondane are often called the blue mountains because of the shifting colors they take on in different light.
-From the viewpoint Sohlbergplassen, designed by Norwegian architect Carl-Viggo Hølmebakk, you can see why these peaks inspired artists and writers for generations.
+From the viewpoint Sohlbergplassen, designed by architect Carl-Viggo Hølmebakk, you can see why these peaks inspired artists and writers for generations.

 A Living Cultural Landscape.
 Or Real Norway, in Other Words.